WisconsinAutonomous/WisconsinAutonomous.github.io/_posts/ros/2021-12-16-ros-overview.md

 ### License Script

-The license script is located at `misc/scripts/licenseheaders.py`.
-This is an automatic script that will automatically update the headers of each file in the `workspace/src` folder.
-We want to make sure they are updated with the correct year and license for our team.
-The boilerplace license code is located at `REPO/.copyright.tmpl`.
+It is important that files have a license header.
+Licenses aren't necessarily used to disallow people from stealing your code, but it actually allows them to use it.

+The [wa\_cli](https://github.com/WisconsinAutonomous/wa_cli) has an entrypoint at `wa script license` that updates these headers automatically for you.

-To run the script, use the following command from within the `REPO` root directory:
+To do this, run the following command inside the root directory of `REPO`:

 ```
-python misc/scripts/licenseheaders.py
+wa script license .
 ```

+For more information on the `license` command, run the previous command with a `--help` flag.

 ## Support